danharel/compcon/Roadmap.md

 ### Code Cleanliness
 It's a fair sight better than the alpha but by no means good.
 COMP/CON's code should be clear, clean, and well documented so future contributors feel comfortable working with it.

+### Alternate Roster and Hangar Views
+Provide at-a-glance Roster and Config views that aren't restricted to the sidebar -- especially pretty for users who take advantage of the custom images options

+### LANCER GDrive Player Sheet Integration
+Integrate [ari's](twitter.com/hellwife0) importer for the [GDrive LANCER Player Sheet](https://docs.google.com/spreadsheets/d/1Tz8rbkOq9nyuIJ6bA0636dtLeN68Z5Q0yJF8cjycXxQ/edit#gid=0)

 ## v2
+### GIST Saves
+COMP/CON Save Data is small.
+We should be able to update it to a gist as a kind of ad-hoc "cloud storage".
+Trade pilots and configurations by sending someone an ID.
+COMP/CON handles the rest.

 ### Better Stat Contribution Visibility
 Right now, a lot of the rules are correctly implemented but hidden.
 If a pilot's SYSTEMS score is contributing to a configuration's limited bonus, there should be a UI element that describes this relationship.